 However cool and tough Batman might be, he can’t take care of Gotham on his own – that’s where the Batkids come in.
 The kids who assume the roles of Robin, Batgirl, and beyond and are fan-favorite characters in Gotham.
 They inhabit comics set in Gotham, as well as famous character arcs.

 There have been so many Batkids over the years.
-I’ll be talking about the core seven in this article – Dick Grayson, Barbara Gordon, Jason Todd, Tim Drake, Stephanie Brown, Cassandra Cain, and Damian Wayne.
+I’ll be talking about the most popular Batkids, the core seven in this article – Dick Grayson, Barbara Gordon, Jason Todd, Tim Drake, Stephanie Brown, Cassandra Cain, and Damian Wayne.
 That doesn’t mean they’re the only ones, though!
 Characters such as Carrie Kelly, Helena Wayne, and the Foxes have all taken up Bat mantles to join the Batfamily and are just as worthy of attention and cheer as the rest of them.

 Dick Grayson: Robin, Nightwing/Batman